danwit/serializr/README.md

 1.  first argument of factory functions
 2.  third argument of the lookup callback of `ref` prop schema's (see below)
-3.  third argument of the `deserializer` of a custom propSchema
+3.  second argument of the `deserializer` of a custom propSchema

-When deserializing a model elememt / property, the following fields are available on the context object:
+When deserializing a model element / property, the following fields are available on the context object:

 -   `json`: Returns the complete current json object that is being deserialized
 -   `target`: The object currently being deserialized.
 This is the object that is returned from the factory function.